Submissions

 *Early submissions are highly encouraged.

-*Papers need not be on American law -- they can be on the laws or legal system of any country.
+*Pieces need not be written about United States law—they may be written on the laws or legal system of any country.